wandersick/chmac/Readme.txt

   #  Restore original MAC address

   #  Error checking + rich return codes for scripting or other possibilities

+  #  While portable by default, it can be installed (using setup.exe) to
+     enable the 'ChMac' command anywhere for ease of use, by adding to Run prompt and PATH environmental variable (feature available since v2.0)

   #  Free and open-source software written in Windows Batch language